New SpaceShipTwo Rollout Friday

 Key Takeaways:

-• Virgin Galactic is rolling out a replacement SpaceShipTwo with enhanced automation and failsafe systems designed to prevent pilot error.
+• Virgin Galactic is rolling out a replacement SpaceShipTwo suborbital space plane, designed with enhanced automation and failsafe systems.

-• The NTSB had attributed blame for the 2014 incident to both the co-pilot's action and the company's failure to prevent such a mistake.
+• The NTSB attributed blame for the previous accident to both the co-pilot and Virgin Galactic for failing to prevent such a mistake.

-• Virgin Galactic plans to resume testing with the new craft to continue developing its space tourism business.
+• The company intends to resume testing with the new craft to continue developing its space tourism business.

 See a mistake?
 Contact us.